-- Backing up OneDrive to your local disk requires lots of free space.
+- Backing up OneDrive to your local disk requires lots of free data storage space.
 This is problematic when you have high volumes of data to backup.

 Third-Party OneDrive Backup

 Office 365 backup methods can serve you well as a temporary solution, but it can’t be your long-term backup strategy, especially is you need to backup OneDrive for business.
 All the limitations of the native backup options can lead to a loss of critical data, which can be catastrophic if we talk about high volumes of business or sensitive data.

 The most effective, secure, and user-friendly way to back up your OneDrive and other O365 files is by using specialized software.
 There are many third-party tools on the market, which makes it challenging to choose the right one for you.

 How to Backup OneDrive Using Automated Service

 - Sign up for SpinOne Office 365 Backup and Recovery.
 Done!
 Your OneDrive data is backed up from now on.

-We could have finished the guide here, but we’ll show you around.
-We hope you’ll find more useful information about configuring backup and recovery.
+Although we could have finished the guide here, we’ll show you around and provide more useful information about configuring backup and recovery.